Ultra-high quality two-dimensional electron systems

 {\bf Transport measurements}

 We performed all electronic measurements in the van der Pauw configuration using low-frequency lock-in amplifiers.
 Our samples have a square shape and a typical size of 4 mm$\times4$ mm.
 The mobility values of the GaAs 2DESs are evaluated in a $^3$He cryostat with a base temperature of $T\simeq0.3$ K. A simple Drude formula $\mu=1/\rho ne$ is used to obtain the mobility, where $n$ is the 2DES density, $e$ is the fundamental electron charge, and $\rho$ is the resistivity of the 2DES.
 Quantum Hall features in the magnetoresistance data are used to deduce $n$.
 For $\rho$, we take the average value of the resistance ($R_{ave}$) measured between all the four-probe contact configurations in the sample, and use the standard van der Pauw geometry expression $\rho=\pi R_{ave}/ln(2)$.
 The low-temperature magnetotransport data presented in the main text are measured in a dilution refrigerator with a base temperature of $T\simeq30$ mK.
-A red light-emitting diode is used to illuminate the samples briefly at $\sim10$ K for the samples in the $^3$He cryostat and $\sim4$ K for the samples in the dilution refrigerator before they are cooled down to base temperatures.
-For the magnetotransport measurements, a magnetic field sweep rate of 1 T/hour is used unless specified differently.

-The data that support the findings of this study are available from the corresponding author upon reasonable request.
+It is well known that the illumination and cooldown procedure can affect the electronic properties of the GaAs 2DES at low temperatures.
+For the measurements in this work, we illuminate all samples for 5 minutes at $T\simeq10$ K with a red light-emitting diode (LED) before turning the LED off and waiting for an additional 30 minutes at $T\simeq10$ K. A current of 6 mA is passed through the LED during illumination.
+We then cool the samples down to the base temperature.
+A similar procedure is adopted for the dilution refrigerator measurements but the LED illumination is done at $T\simeq4$ K instead of 10 K because of the limitations of the apparatus.
+By repeating this procedure, we saw less than 5\% variance in the 2DES density and mobility even when the samples experienced a full thermal cycle to room temperature.
+For the magnetotransport measurements, a magnetic field sweep rate of 1 T/hour was used except for the case of Fig. 1(b), where a slower sweep rate of 0.1 T/hour was used.

+{\bf Data availability} Source data are provided with this paper.
+Data supporting the results in this paper and the supplementary material is available on request to the corresponding author.

+{\bf Author contributions} Y. J. C. and L. N. P. conceived the work.
+K. W. B., K. W. W., and L. N. P. designed and built the molecular beam epitaxy chamber.
+Y. J. C., K. W. B., K. W. W., and L. N. P. designed, grew, and evaluated the quality of all samples at $T\simeq0.3$ K. K. A. V. R. and P. T. M. performed dilution refrigerator measurements.
+Y. J. C. and M. S. wrote the manuscript with input from all co-authors.